armin-reichert/pacman/README.md

 ## How to run the executable jar file

-Download the executable "PacManGame-1.0.jar" from the releases folder and double-click it.
-If you want to use the command-line arguments, open a command window and enter
+Download the executable "PacManGame-1.0.jar" from the [releases](https://github.com/armin-reichert/pacman/releases) folder and double-click the file.

+If you want to use the command-line arguments (see below), open a command window and enter

 ```
+cd directory/where/jarfile/was/downloaded
 java -jar PacManGame-1.0.jar command-line-args...
 ```